dulanjal/mdtester/SQL.md

 }
 var closeStatus = testDB -> close();
 ```
-As shown in the above example, once the required database operation is done, 'close' function can be called to close the connection pool.
+As shown in the above example, once the required database operation is done, `close()` function can be called to close the connection pool.

 Following is an INSERT example to demonstrate the usage of parameters: